XDgov/data-design-standards/_components/axes.md

   <p>
     Tick marks are used to indicate a reference value at a given point in a chart.
-Tick marks function similar to the lines on a ruler – not all tick marks need to be labeled, but they do need to establish a continous interval by ensuring the number of tick marks between each labeled tick mark is always the same.
+Tick marks function similar to the lines on a ruler – not all tick marks need to be labeled, but they do need to establish a continuous interval by ensuring the number of tick marks between each labeled tick mark is always the same.
   </p>